danny-fla/Project-Portfilio-2/README.md

 The font used for Picture This! was Dongle.
 It was chosen for its rounded frame that projects a playful and rhythmic visual for the user.

 # Features

+### Home Page

+ - The home page will be displayed to the user once they open the website.
+ - The user will be shown the Picture This! title a navigation bar, a short description and three buttons.
+ - The three buttons provide the user with the options to:
+    - Begin the quiz.
+    - View the game's leaderboard.
+    - Open the quiz rules.

+    (homescreen img)

+### Rules Page

+- This page contains the rules on how to play the quiz and what is expected of the user.
+- A "Home" button is included to take the user back to the "Home Page" once clicked.

+(rules page img)

+### High Scores Page

+- This page will display the user's plus a maximum of 5 other user's names and scores if already saved to the site's local storage.
+- A "Home" button is included to take the user back to the "Home Page" once clicked.

+(highscores img)

+### Quiz Page

+- The page will display to the user:
+    - An image